-Unlike monocrystalline solar cells, polycrystalline solar cells tend to have a bluish hue to them due to the light reflecting off the silicon fragments in the cell in a different way than it reflects off a pure monocrystalline silicon wafer.
+Unlike monocrystalline solar cells, polycrystalline solar cells tend to have a bluish hue due to the light reflecting off the silicon fragments in the cell in a different way than it reflects off a pure monocrystalline silicon wafer.

-Similar to monocrystalline, polycrystalline panels have different colors for back sheets and frames.
+Like monocrystalline, polycrystalline panels have different colors for back sheets and frames.
 Most often, the frames of polycrystalline panels are silver, and the back sheets are either silver or white.

 The biggest differentiating aesthetic factor when it comes to thin-film solar panels is how thin and low-profile the technology is.
-As their name suggests, thin-film panels are often slimmer than other panel ty[es.
+As their name suggests, thin-film panels are often slimmer than other panel types.
 This is because the cells within the panels are roughly 350 times thinner than the crystalline wafers used in monocrystalline and polycrystalline solar panels.

 As far as color goes, thin-film solar panels can come in both blue and black hues, depending on what they’re made from.